mritunjaysharma394/vowpal-wiki/Azure-Trainer.md

 - **EvalEventHubConnectionString**: EventHubs connection string used to output evaluation.
 - **AdminToken**: The authorization token required to invoke the trainers REST API.
 - **CheckpointIntervalOrCount**: The trainer checkpoints in regular intervals.
 If the configuration contains ':' it is treated as time span (see [format](https://msdn.microsoft.com/en-us/library/ee372286(v=vs.110).aspx)), otherwise a number representing the number of examples after which checkpointing shall be performed.
 Checkpoint data includes the model, a list of events since the last checkpoint (trackback) and the EventHubs position.
-- EnableExampleTracing: Traces each example in VW string format to AppInsights.
+- **EnableExampleTracing**: Traces each example in VW string format to AppInsights.

 # REST API
 Each request expects a HTTP authorization header: "Authorization: <Insert AdminToken here>".